Financial Statement Models

 Quick Answer

-A financial-statement model captures three linked statements: the balance sheet (assets, liabilities, equity at a point in time), the income statement (revenue through net income over a period), and the cash flow statement (operating, investing, and financing cash flows that reconcile beginning and ending cash).
-Models are built from basic financial accounting plus statistical analysis and loaded into spreadsheets and proprietary firm valuation platforms.
+A financial-statement model links three statements: the balance sheet (assets, liabilities, equity at a point in time), the income statement (revenue through net income over a period), and the cash flow statement (operating, investing, and financing flows that reconcile beginning and ending cash).
+Models draw on financial accounting and statistics, then feed spreadsheets, graphs, and valuation platforms.

 Every ratio, multiple, and valuation built later in this unit rests on three financial statements.
 The exam tests the components of each statement and how they tie together.